Tax Deadlines In 2021

 January 15: Estimated quarterly tax payments for Q4 of 2020 are due.

 February 1: Form W-2 and 1099-MISC for non-employee compensation (box 7) must be filed with the IRS and furnished to individuals by this deadline.
 As an individual taxpayer, you will receive a copy of these forms around that date.

 February 16: Individuals who claimed exemption from income tax withholding last year on Form W-4, Employee’s Withholding Allowance Certificate, must file a new Form W-4 with their employer by this date to continue their exemption for another year.

 March 2: Farmers and fishermen who did not pay all estimated tax payments must file an income tax return and pay any tax due by March 2.
 If all estimated taxes were paid, the due date for filing your return is April 15.

-March 15: S corporation and partnership tax returns are due.
+March 15: S corporation and partnership calendar year tax returns are due.
 This is the deadline to file an S corporation and partnership tax extension (using Form 7004), as well.

 April 15: If you’re a corporation, April 15 is the due date for your corporate tax return.